 What is a Call Extension?

-A call extension is an ad extension in Google AdWords that will show your phone number alongside your ad.
+A call extension is an ad extension in Google Ads (formerly AdWords) that will show your phone number alongside your ad.
 On mobile this can show up as a “click-to-call” button.

 How Does a Call Extension Work?